Why Passing the Joint Resolution Against the National Emergency Will Matter Even if It’s Vetoed

-On Thursday, Sen. Lamar Alexander joined a growing chorus of Republican senators urging President Donald Trump to pull back from his national emergency declaration ahead of a critical Senate vote on a joint resolution to overturn that declaration.
-That joint resolution, which passed the House 245–182 on Tuesday, might be mistaken as but another element of theater in an interbranch funding fight staged with greater regard for the demands of drama than the niceties of law.
+On Sunday, Sen. Rand Paul announced what appears to be the decisive vote cementing a Senate majority for a joint resolution to overturn President Donald Trump’s declaration of a national emergency on our southern border.* That joint resolution, which passed the House 245–182 on Tuesday, might be mistaken as but another element of theater in an interbranch funding fight staged with greater regard for the demands of drama than the niceties of law.
 Trump started it with an emergency proclamation that is less relevant to actual wall construction than it sounds.
 Much of the funding Trump wants, if obtainable, would have been available with or without his pronouncement.
 If that is so, it seems a fair question whether the joint resolution, if enacted, would really tighten the spigot in any event and whether the effort is worth it given the certainty of a Trump veto.
 The answer is that, yes, it is.

 Under the 1976 National Emergencies Act, the strictly legal function of a declaration of emergency is to trigger the president’s access to a host of existing legal powers that come into play only after such a declaration is signed.
-According to the White House’s view, these national emergency statutes are like special recipes that a president may cook only after he formally announces, “I’m hungry!”
+From the chief executive’s point of view, these national emergency statutes are like special recipes that a president may cook only after he formally announces, “I’m hungry!”*

 Yet when the White House revealed its intended sources of wall funding, the list looked oddly fishy.
 For one, $1.375 billion would supposedly come from the Homeland Security appropriations bill, which is weird, given that this particular appropriation cannot be used for new wall construction.
 And an additional $6.1 billion would supposedly come from the Treasury Department’s forfeiture fund, the Department of Defense’s drug interdiction program, and the Department of Defense’s military construction account.
 Of those three remaining pots of money, only one—the military construction account—is actually triggered by the president’s emergency declaration.
 The other two are not special recipes.
 They are part of the everyday bureaucratic buffet.